hvdbunte/cleaningdataproject/README.md

 I had some issues with merging the data.
 With the cbind command I used to merge the data sets I had multiple columns with the same name.
 V1 for example.
 Therefore I changed the order of the 5 steps to get it done.
 I first did a part of step 4 so I had descriptive labels so I could use them to merge the different data frames.

-I changed the columns of the following data frames:
+I renamed the columns of the following data frames:

 activities: activitynr and activity

 features: number, feature

-test and trainSubject: subject
+testSubject and trainSubject: subject

-test and train Y: activitynr
+testY and trainY: activitynr

-test and train X: all the names of the features data table.
+testX and trainX: all the names of the features data table.

 ### 1. Merges the training and the test sets to create one data set.
 I merged the 3 different files of the 2 sets with a cbind because there where no columns to merge them I think.